jagruti8/connectome_harmonization/README.md

 - `train_subjects.csv` – Contains the subjects used for training the model.
 - `val_subjects.csv` – Contains the subjects used for validating the model during training.

+Inside the `src` directory, you will find the main Python files that are executed by the scripts in `batch_scripts/scripts/`.

+Additionally, the `src` directory includes a `utils/` subdirectory, which contains modules for:

+- Model definitions
+- Data loading functions
+- Graph metric calculations
+- Other core utility functions used throughout the `src` codebase

 ---